Structures resistant to Manipulation by all Wavefronts in two dimensions

 \subsection{Tractor beam resistant structures}

 Having presented one example of an inverse-designed structure where the optimal pulling force is reduced by two orders of magnitude, we now turn our attention to the question of whether such structures can be found generically.
-To this end, we vary various parameters of the studied system and investigate how much the optimal pulling force is reduced compared to a corresponding conventional structure.
+To this end, we vary the parameters of the studied system and investigate the extent to which the optimal pulling force is reduced relative to that of a corresponding conventional structure.
 Concretely, we sweep the distance of the structure to the wave's source, the side length of the square design region, the maximum refractive index, and the wavelength.
 We note that each structure is designed for one particular wavelength, i.e., for monochromatic illumination, and that changing the distance of the structure to the source also indicates the influence of varying the numerical aperture.